jonschlinkert/gray-matter/README.md

 Default: `undefined`

 Pass a custom parser on the options.
-This is useful if you need to, for example, define custom schemas for [js-yaml](https://github.com/nodeca/js-yaml).
+This is useful if you need to, for example, define custom schemas for [js-yaml].

 **Example**